AzlanCoding/igniteDMA/README.md

 # Project Ignite
 Project Ignite is a new Device Manager Application (DMA) for schools developed after [Mobile Guardian was hacked](https://www.channelnewsasia.com/singapore/mobile-guardian-application-remove-cybersecurity-incident-moe-4526676).
 <br>
 Project Ignite focuses on ensuring the **Security** and **Privacy** of students as well as being as **Fail-Proof** as possible.
 The chrome extension for students is **designed to work even if the server goes offline** after it has been properly set up.
 Moreover, the chrome extension does not collect any data from students' devices (as of current stable version).
+Project Ignite aims to protect the Privacy and anonymity of students as much as possible.
 <br>
 The foundation of this application was made in less than 3 days.
 <br><br>